 We understand that starting school is a very important time for children and parents alike.
 We hope the way that our intake process is set out, provides ample opportunities for children and parents to feel comfortable with the school and get to know the Reception staff.
-Families have the opportunity to attend school for three visits before the summer holidays begin.
-This allows children to become familiar with their peers, classrooms and teachers and allows parents to form friendships too.
+Families have the opportunity to attend school for three visits before the summer holiday begin.
+The first two sessions are held on the playground where parents/carers stay with their child.
+The third visit is a stay and play session where children are left at school to become familiar with their peers, classrooms and teachers.